 4. Control/Power.
 As with all personality traits, D-types also use control and power to anticipate future probabilities.
 Most people do this through marketing.

-Elon Musk was about to send a test rocket to space, but he needed bags of sand for weight.
-Instead, he used a Tesla convertible car as the payload weight.
-He put a fake dummy behind the wheel.
-A camera showed the dummy driving the car in space with Earth in the background.
+Elon Musk was about to send a test rocket to space, but he needed test weight.
+He used a Tesla convertible car as the payload weight.
+A camera showed a dummy driving the car in space with Earth in the background.
 The implication was that everyone should buy a car that is out of this world.
-It was unexpectedly successful.

 It is the dominate intrinsic trait of the D Type Personalities.

-The biggest mistake that people make is believing that forgiveness benefits the perpetrator.
+The biggest mistake that people make is believing that forgiveness only benefits the perpetrator.
 Not true.